zirrtu/CRNN_for_UrbanSound8K/README.md

 This is the image of the accuracy of the training set and the verification set during the training process

 ![image](https://github.com/zirrtu/CRNN_for_UrbanSound8K/blob/main/img/acc_and_val.png)

+or you can learn more information on my blog